Ophiohamus

 Ophiohamus is a genus of brittle stars in the family Ophiacanthidae from New Caledonia.
 Timothy D. O'Hara and Sabine Stöhr circumscribed and named the genus in 2006; they described the type species Ophiohamus nanus in the same work.
 A second species, Ophiohamus georgemartini, was described by O'Hara and Caroline Harding in 2015.
 As of 2018, those are the only two species recognized in this genus.

-The genus is distinguished from other closely related genera such as such as Ophiomitrella and Ophiurothamnus by a combination of the following characteristics:
+The genus is distinguished from other closely related genera such as Ophiomitrella and Ophiurothamnus by a combination of the following characteristics: